CZ-NIC/knot-resolver/doc/build.rst

 The build system supports DESTDIR_

+TODO no longer support, use meson --prefix instead (DESTDIR will cause invalid path to modules)

 ..
 Our amalgamation has fallen into an unmaintained state and probably doesn't work.
 .. and `amalgamated builds <https://www.sqlite.org/amalgamation.html>`_.